IceHe/lib/lifelogs/rehabilitation.md

 2\.
 Do - Process todo tasks

-- Priority
-    - High : Important & urgent ( 1st Thing 1st )
-    - Medium : Important & not urgent ( Important )
-    - Low : Not important & urgent ( Concerned )
-    - No : Not important & not urgent ( Trash )
 - Block?
 Encounter a problem.
 - Timeout?
 Over expected duration or till end of day.
 - Finish soon?
 Extra duration < 1h or till end of day.